Ewan-Keith/shinyShortcut/README.md

 Overview
 --------

 This package allows users to create a shortcut for their shiny app that, when ran, will launch the app directly in the default browser.
 No need to navigate to the correct working directory in R (or even to open R at all!).
 Simply run the shortcut and the app will fire up.
-Tested for both windows and unix OS'.
+Works for both windows and linux based systems.

-Package wholly inspired by [this blog post](http://www.mango-solutions.com/wp/2017/03/shiny-based-tablet-or-desktop-app/) by Mark Sellors at Mango Solutions.
+Inspired by [this blog post](http://www.mango-solutions.com/wp/2017/03/shiny-based-tablet-or-desktop-app/) by Mark Sellors at Mango Solutions.

 Installation
 ------------